benetkiewicz/blog/_drafts/roslyn-syntax.md

 #### Evaluating SyntaxKind property

 As mentioned before, one of the basic properties of a tree node is its SyntaxKind.
-This `enum` described every piece of C# code with its keyword or specific language construct and every node supports `IsKind()` method.
+This `enum` describes every piece of C# code with its keyword or specific language construct and every node supports `IsKind()` method.
 Consider the following code which prints all properties in a class.
 Assuming the tree structure and presence of `IsKind()` method, we can write the following code:
 {% highlight C# %}
 string code = "class Foo { public Foo() {} public int Bar { get; set; } public string Baz { get; set; } }";
 SyntaxTree syntaxTree = CSharpSyntaxTree.ParseText(code);